zgluis/ios-lead-essentials-feed-store-challenge/README.md

 ![Infrastructure Dependency Diagram](infrastructure_dependency_diagram.png)

 ## Instructions

 1) Fork the latest version of this repository.
 Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

+2) Open the `FeedStoreChallenge.xcodeproj` project on Xcode 12.

-2) Implement **at least one** `<FeedStore>` implementation of your choice.
+3) Implement **one** `<FeedStore>` implementation of your choice (CoreData, Realm, InMemory, etc.).

-3) Use the `Tests/FeedStoreChallengeTests.swift` to validate your implementation.
-We recommend you to implement one test at a time.
-Follow the process: Make the test pass, commit, and move to the next one.
-In the end, all tests **must pass**.
+4) Use the `Tests/FeedStoreChallengeTests.swift` to validate your implementation.
+Uncomment and implement one test at a time following the TDD process: Make the test pass, commit, and move to the next one.

-4) If your implementation has failable operations (e.g., it might fail to load data from disk), uncomment and implement the failable test extensions at the bottom of the `Tests/FeedStoreChallengeTests.swift` test file.
+5) If your implementation has failable operations (e.g., it might fail to load data from disk), uncomment and implement the failable test extensions at the bottom of the `Tests/FeedStoreChallengeTests.swift` test file.

-5) If your implementation persists data to disk (e.g., CoreData/Realm), you must use the `Tests/FeedStoreIntegrationTests.swift` to check this behavior.
-We recommend you to implement one test at a time.
-Follow the process: Make the test pass, commit, and move to the next one.
-In the end, all tests **must pass**.
+6) If your implementation persists data to disk (e.g., CoreData/Realm), you must use the `Tests/FeedStoreIntegrationTests.swift` to check this behavior.
+Uncomment and implement one test at a time following the TDD process: Make the test pass, commit, and move to the next one.

-6) When all tests are passing and you’re done implementing your `<FeedStore>` solution, create a Pull Request from your branch to the main challenge repo.
-Use the name of your implementation as the title for the Pull Request, for example, *"CoreData implementation - Your name"*.
+7) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo.
+Use the name of your implementation as the title for the Pull Request, for example, **"CoreData implementation - Your name"**.

+**8) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.**

 ## Guidelines